Professional chemist (Canada)

 Professional chemist is the term for registered or licensed chemists in Canada who are permitted to offer their professional services directly to the public.
 The professional chemist designation is commonly abbreviated to PChem when added as a suffix after a person's name.

 The term professional chemist and the actual practice of professional chemistry is legally defined and protected by the government.
 In some jurisdictions only registered or licensed professional chemists or chartered chemists are permitted to use the title, or to practice professional chemistry.

 The earmark that distinguishes a licensed/registered professional chemist is the authority to sign and seal or "stamp" chemistry documents (reports, drawings and calculations) for a study, estimate, design or analysis, thus taking legal responsibility for it.

 Registration and regulation

 Each province has specific procedures and requirements for license or registration.
-Each license is valid only in the province from which it was granted.
-Many professional chemists maintain licenses in several provinces for this reason.
+On March 20, 2017, the Federation of Canada’s Professional Chemists (FCPC) announced that provincial chemists’ organizations have adopted a Memorandum of Understanding to facilitate mobility of professional chemists between provinces which enabled Professional Chemists who are members of organizations established in each province to move and work in other provinces.
 The licensing procedure varies, but the general process is: